hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

 Researchers inherit large codes, which may not have any tests.
 Where does one start with a unit test?

-Incrementally evolve a test framework from the outside in and explore options available.

-Examples:
+Evolve tests from the outside-in.

-* Software Sustainability Institute project to introduce a test framework for BASIL and FABBER shell and C++ image analysis software.
+* [Software Sustainability Institute](http://www.software.ac.uk) project to introduce a test framework for [FABBER](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FABBER) C++ image analysis software.
-* EPCC and the Colon Cancer Genetics Group (CCGG) of the MRC Human Genetics Unit at the Western General as part of an [Oncology](http://www.edikt.org/edikt2/OncologyActivity) project to optimise and parallelise a FORTRAN genetics code.
+* EPCC and the Colon Cancer Genetics Group (CCGG) of the MRC Human Genetics Unit at the Western General optimised and parallelised FORTRAN genetics code.

 Will use as a research code `wordcount.py` which takes in a text file and outputs a data file with words and their frequencies.

 End-to-end tests and the shell
 ------------------------------

-Question: what is possibly the simplest test we could do? `wordcount.py` reads an input file and writes an output file.
+Question: what is possibly the simplest test we could do?

 Answer: check there is an output file produced for a valid input file.